IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ### Configuring overlay settings

-The overlay service [`show()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method also accepts an object of the [`OverlaySettings`] ({environment:angularApiUrl}/interfaces/overlaysettings.html) type which configures the way the conent is shown.
+The overlay service [`attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#atach) method also accepts an object of the [`OverlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) type which configures the way the content is shown.
 If no such object is provided, the Overlay service will use its default settings to render the passed content.

-For example, if we want the content to be positioned relative to an element, we can pass a different [`positioningStrategy`] ({environment:angularApiUrl}/interfaces/overlaysettings.html#positionstrategy) for the overlay's [`show()`] ({environment:angularApiUrl}/classes/igxoverlayservice.html#show) method, e.g. [`ConnectedPositioningStrategy`] ({environment:angularApiUrl}/classes/connectedpositioningstrategy.html) .
-In order to configure how the component is shown, we need to first create an [`OverlaySettings`] ({environment:angularApiUrl}/interfaces/overlaysettings.html) object:
+For example, if we want the content to be positioned relative to an element, we can pass a different [`positioningStrategy`]({environment:angularApiUrl}/interfaces/overlaysettings.html#positionstrategy) for the overlay's [`attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#atach) method, e.g. [`ConnectedPositioningStrategy`]({environment:angularApiUrl}/classes/connectedpositioningstrategy.html).
+In order to configure how the component is shown, we need to first create an [`OverlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) object:
 ```typescript
 // in my-overlay-component.component.ts
 // add an import for the definion of ConnectedPositioningStategy class